 Like we’ve said previously, a gateway is a way of accessing a network.
 When you experience difficulty accessing one (any kind of network issue), the default gateway is used to create an access point for your PC to use the web.
 This is when the IP address cannot match any other routes.

-Different networks come with different sizes.
-Setting up a small network maybe useful for a network-caffe, but not for a big company.
-Therefore, networks differ from Class A to B to C with different sizes and amount of computers and network traffic that it can hold.
+Different networks come in different sizes.
+Setting up a small network may be useful for a network-caffe, but not for a big company.
+Therefore, networks differ from Class A to B to C with different sizes and amounts of computers and network traffic that it can hold.

 it is the LDAP (Light-weight Directory Access Protocol) which is an industry protocol for maintaining directory data.